Handro4/Bootcamp-Project1/main.py/README.md

 ### Analysis Question 1.C
 #### How does region and gender count affect pricing?
 Plotted gender count distribution for each region (Figure 14), with the southeast region exhibiting the highest average cost.
-The elevated male count in the southeast region may influence the region's elevated average cost, contributing to increased male billing charges.### 2.
-Does insurance provider or geography affect pricing rates?\
+The elevated male count in the southeast region may influence the region's elevated average cost, contributing to increased male billing charges.\
 ![alt text](https://github.com/Handro4/Bootcamp-Project1/blob/main/Images/Gender_Counts_per_Region.png) \

 # Question 2